 1. Soreness and Pain in Your Neck, Back, and Shoulder Area

 The most common issue that improper sitting posture will result in is a continuous pain in your back, neck, and shoulders.
 Slouching while sitting adds a lot of pressure and stress to your upper body, so this will naturally result in pain in these areas.
 What is most commonly associated with slouching or improper sitting postures is lower back pain, but other forms of pain might be the product of bad sitting postures, like wrist soreness and joint pain.
 In worst-case scenarios, improper sitting can lead to spine misalignment, which can be permanent if your posture is not corrected promptly.
+However, you can often easily decrease the amount of strain that you experience by using something as basic as a seat cushion.

 2. Bad Blood Circulation